pinkth3floyd/mochimo_wots_dart/README.md

 # Mochimo WOTS for Dart

-A Dart implementation of the Mochimo WOTS (Winternitz One-Time Signature) protocol, providing cryptographic functionality for the Mochimo cryptocurrency network.
+A Dart implementation of the [Mochimo](https://mochimo.org) WOTS (Winternitz One-Time Signature) protocol, providing cryptographic functionality for the Mochimo cryptocurrency network.

+Thank You [Aatma(Anuj Wagle)](https://github.com/wagleanuj) for supporting.
+Inspired by TypeScript implementation of wots by Anuj [Repo](https://github.com/wagleanuj/mochimo-wots)

 ## Features